ukrolelo/djcoop/README.md

 ## MariaDB SQL Replication Setup

-The first part of this project focuses on setting up MariaDB SQL replication.
+The first part of this project focuses on setting up MariaDB SQL replication between servers.

 This initial part of the project was built with the assistance of [`refact.ai "CUDOS Refact Team"`](https://refact.ai/).